 FUNDED VISUAL ART RESIDENCY PROGRAMMES: SUMMER AND AUTUMN

 - The funded residency programmes (Summer and Autumn) are devised for those developing their working lives within the scope of contemporary visual art practice.
-Applications for 2017 closed on 23 January 2017…
+Applications for 2018 close on 22 January 2018…

 - The Interdisciplinary Programme is a programme that welcomes applications from a wide range of cultural practitioners.
-Applications are now open for the Interdisciplinary residency dates in 2018 and the deadline for online applications is Monday 4 December 2017.
+Applications for the Interdisciplinary Residency dates in 2018 closed on 4 December 2017.
 Please sign up to our mailing list to recieve residency news and deadlines in the future…

 - The Graduate Programme invites applications from recent graduates of visual art degree courses in Scotland.
 The deadline for making applications closed 3 July 2017.
 You can read more about the 2017 Graduate Residents here.